-As part of the credit facility, the Corporation is subject to three financial covenants.
-The funded debt to EBITDA (earnings before interest, taxes, stock-based compensation, depreciation and amortization and other one-time non-cash expenditures) ratio must be less than 2.75 to 1 for all reporting periods up to June 30, 2018 (June 30, 2017: 2.75 to 1).
-The debt service coverage ratio must be more than 1.25 to 1 for all reporting periods up to June 30, 2018 (June 30, 2017: 1.25 to 1).
-The Corporation must maintain a current ratio for all reporting periods up to June 30, 2018 in excess of 1.25 to 1 (June 30, 2017: 1.25 to 1).
+The Corporation is not subject to any covenants as part of the current credit facility.
+As part of the credit facility in effect as of September 30, 2017, the Corporation was subject to three financial covenants.
+The funded debt to EBITDA (earnings before interest, taxes, stock-based compensation, depreciation and amortization and other one-time non-cash expenditures) ratio must be less than 2.75 to 1 for all reporting periods up to September 30, 2017.
+The debt service coverage ratio must be more than 1.25 to 1 for all reporting periods up to September 30, 2017.
+The Corporation must maintain a current ratio for all reporting periods up to September 30, 2017.

-As at June 30, 2018, the Corporation is in compliance with HSBC Bank Canada covenants.
+As at September 30, 2017, the Corporation was not in compliance with certain financial covenants on their credit facility with HSBC Bank Canada, namely the funded debt to EBITDA ratio and the debt service coverage ratio.
+HSBC Bank Canada has granted the Corporation a forbearance for the three and nine months ended September 30, 2017 on the funded debt to EBITDA ratio and the debt service coverage ratio covenants.
 On May 3, 2018, the Corporation repaid the HSBC Bank Canada leases in full.

-The Corporation is subject to capital requirements by HSBC Bank Canada such that capital expenditures in any one year in excess of \$3,000,000 annually are restricted without prior written consent.
+Under the current credit facility agreement the Corporation is not subject to any capital spending requirements.
+As part of the credit facility in effect as of September 30, 2017, the Corporation was subject to capital requirements by HSBC Bank Canada such that capital expenditures in any one year in excess of \$3,000,000 annually are restricted without prior written consent.